bachya/simplisafe-python/README.md

 There is one crucial difference between V2 and V3 systems when updating:

 * V2 systems, which only use 2G cell connectivity, will be slower to update than V3 systems when those V3 systems are connected to WiFi.
-* V2 systems will audibly announce, "Your settings have been synchronized."
-V3 systems will not.
+* V2 systems will audibly announce, "Your settings have been synchronized." when the update completes; V3 systems will not.
 Unfortunately, this cannot currently be worked around.

-## V2 Properties and Methods